emfcamp/Website/templates/volunteer/_buildup-safety.md

 We don't mind people drinking alcohol on site outside of the core working hours.
 You must leave at least 8 hours between drinking alcohol and driving any vehicles on site.

+## Emergencies

+In case of a medical issue, a first aid kit is available in HQ.
+A contact phone for calling 999 is also available in HQ.
+Later during buildup, dedicated first-aiders will be available.

 ## Many thanks

 Thanks again for volunteering at EMF, and we look forward to seeing you in the field!